ng-Classic/ng-classic/aio/content/guide/doc-prepare-to-edit.md

         </code-example>

-    1. Run this command to install the Angular Classicdependencies.
+    1. Run this command to install the Angular Classic dependencies.

         <code-example format="shell" language="shell">